xatlasm/xatlasm.github.io/cv.md

 ### Local Computer Consulting Service, 2004 - 2009
 * Carlsbad, CA
 * Founded and ran startup business focusing on computer education and technical support in my local community

+## Education

+### The University of Tokyo, September 2014
+* Master of Engineering: Nuclear Engineering and Management
+* Course GPA: 3.97
+* Thesis Title: Quantitative Modelling of DNA Mutation Induction at Low Doses and Dose Rates

+### University of California, Berkeley, May 2012
+* Bachelor of Science: Chemical Engineering and Nuclear Engineering
+* Minor: Physics
+* Course GPA: 3.09
+* Senior Design Project: Tritium Management Approach for FHRs Using Supercritical Steam, Open-Air Brayton, and Closed Gas Brayton Power Cycles

 ## Certifications